Deploy CockroachDB on Google Cloud Platform GCE

 Warning:

-CockroachDB v1.1 is no longer supported.
-For more details, see the Release Support Policy.
+CockroachDB v1.1 is no longer supported as of April 12, 2019.
+For more details, refer to the Release Support Policy.

 This page shows you how to manually deploy a secure multi-node CockroachDB cluster on Google Cloud Platform's Compute Engine (GCE), using Google's TCP Proxy Load Balancing service to distribute client traffic.